AfricaBirdData/ABAP/README.md

 We have added some basic functionality to annotate pentads with environmental data from Google Earth Engine (GEE).
-This should make the analysis of SABAP data easier and more reproducible.
+This should make the analysis of ABAP data easier and more reproducible.
 This functionality uses the package `rgee`, which translates R code into Python code using `reticulate`, and allows us to use the GEE Python client libraries from R!
 You can find extensive documentation about `rgee`